Einstein and questioning

 Einstein thought questioning and curiosity were the key to learning.
 In my book, I address the matter of encouraging students to question and explore in school (as opposed to just throwing “knowledge” at them and requiring them to memorize it).
 Einstein was keenly aware of this problem many years ago, when he said, “It is a miracle that curiosity survives formal education.”
 He also said, “I never teach my pupils.
 I only attempt to provide the conditions in which they can learn.”

 By the way, I’ve seen this quote worded in various ways.
 Sometimes it has Einstein saying that he’d spend “55 minutes thinking about the problem, and 5 minutes thinking about solutions.”
-Hopefully I can track down the original quote and its exact wording, but either way, it makes the same point (because in this case, “question” and “problem” are almost interchangeable terms).
-The point is, you’ve got to figure out the crux of the matter—the essential problem or question to be addressed—before focusing in on answers.
+Either way, it makes the same point (because in this case, “question” and “problem” are almost interchangeable terms).
+The point is, you’ve got to figure out the crux of the matter—the essential problem or question to be addressed—before focusing on answers.

 One more bit of Einstein/questioning lore: From my understanding, Einstein’s theory of relativity began with an early “beautiful question” he posed, along the lines of “What if I rode a beam of light across the universe?” and then set out to answer.